nikolamar/em/README.md

 ...
 ```

-Lets organize and group this functions in file called "value-change.ts" and mark this state changes with event name `valueChange`.
+Let's organize and group these functions in a file called `value-change.ts` and mark these state changes with the event name `valueChange`.

 ```typescript
 import { state as emState } from "emstore";